-As a Postdoc at Georgia Tech, I taught courses in which students explored American literary history from the Civil War to the Cold War through recently digitized collections like Cornell’s Making of America and the Modernist Journals Project.
-In our last unit, we used Omeka to create our own archive of Science Fiction magazines from Tech’s SF Collection.
-Afterwards, I wrote a short pedagogy piece on “Teaching Modernism through Little Magazines.”
+Over the years, I have taught courses in which students explored American literary history from the Civil War to the Cold War through recently digitized collections like Cornell’s Making of America and the Modernist Journals Project.
+In one course at GA Tech, we used Omeka to create our own archive of Science Fiction magazines from Tech’s SF Collection.
+Afterwards, I wrote a short pedagogy piece describing this process: “Teaching Modernism through Little Magazines.”